05 Aug 2021

 - If you are at higher risk of severe COVID-19 infection, particularly if you are considered extremely clinically vulnerable to COVID-19, you should follow the current UK recommendations to reduce the risk of infection and consider postponing travel.

 - Face coverings are now required when travelling on public transport in the UK and may be required in other countries.
 Face coverings do not replace social distancing and hygiene measures; you still need to take all the other recommended precautions.

-- All travellers arriving back in the UK must read and follow the guidance on entering the UK.
+- Know in advance the entry requirements for your return to the UK: read and follow the guidance on entering the UK.